danfinlay/Bloccoli/README.md

     $ node index.js

 At the moment, the app is a basic ol' blockly instance, EXCEPT if you click "Add Blocks", and enter a valid module name, that module and its blocks will be added to the block menu on the left.

-Currently "browser" is the only valid module.
-It only features an "alert" block.
-But the premise is simple!
-New blocks can be added casually and easily!